acend/kubernetes-basics-training/content/en/docs/03/_index.md

 After we've familiarized ourselves with the platform, we are going to have a look at deploying a pre-built container image from Quay.io or any other public container registry.

 {{% onlyWhen openshift %}}
 In OpenShift we have used the `<project>` identifier to select the correct project.
-Please use the same identifier in the context `<namespace>` to do the same for all the next labs.
+Please use the same identifier in the context `<namespace>` to do the same for all upcoming labs.
 Ask your trainer if you want to have more informations about that.
 {{% /onlyWhen %}}

 First, we are going to directly start a new Pod: